jpfinoto/aoc-2024/README.md

 To update the benchmark, run `cargo run --release bench`.

+The benchmark runs the solution function for each part of each day, one after the other, and measures the average execution time and the peak heap usage.

+Heap usage is measured on the first call to each solver, so if you have some kind of `lazy_static` that gets allocated on the first run it will be measured!

 <!---BENCH_START--->

 Benchmark CPU: **AMD Ryzen 9 7950X3D 16-Core Processor @ 4201 MHz**